isomerpages/govtech-stp/_connectsg/01a-Requirements and Process.md

 <br><br>
 For the entire duration of their stay in Singapore, travellers under the Connect@Singapore initiative will be housed in a “bubble” within Appointed Facility, undergo regular testing, and strictly observe all prevailing SMMs.
 <br><br>
 Travellers will be able to conduct meetings with Singapore residents and with other traveller groups (with SMMs in place) while in the Appointed Facility.
-They would also have to undergo <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test</a> on Day 3, Day 7 and Day 14) as part of the health and safety protocols.
+They would also have to undergo <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR tests</a> on Day 3, Day 7 and Day 14 of their stay as part of the health and safety protocols.
 </td>
 </tr>
 </tbody>